FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/customizing.md

 The following items should not be changed.

 ### HUD
-The various widgets and HUDs are affected by a several mods and shouldn't be modified.
+The various widgets and HUDs are affected by several mods and shouldn't be modified.

 ### SexLab
 The configuration for SexLab itself is set up in such a way that things should work as smoothly as possible.
 Tweaking things in this MCM isn't recommended.